Jet Charge: A Flavor Prism for Spin Asymmetries at the EIC

-We first present results for the unpolarized case.
-For calibration purposes, we check the consistency between Pythia8 simulations and the theoretical predictions.
-The upper panel in Fig.~\ref{fig:u-jet} shows a comparison of the $q_T$-distribution between Pythia simulations and the prediction of Eq.~(\ref{eq:unpolarized}), where only the $u$-quark contribution is included.

-Eq.~(\ref{eq:unpolarized}) is evaluated at the next-to-leading logarithmic level of accuracy, with all functions in the factorization formula evaluated at ${\cal O}(\alpha_s)$, and with non-global logarithms included~\cite{Liu:2018trl, Arratia:2020nxw,Liu:2020dct,Becher:2015hka,Chien:2019gyf}.
-We parameterize the $u$-quark TMD function following Ref.~\cite{Arratia:2020nxw}.
-In Fig.~\ref{fig:u-jet}, we see good agreement between the simulation and theory for the normalized $q_T$-distribution.
+We first present the unpolarized studies.
+For calibration purposes, in the upper panel of Fig.~\ref{fig:u-jet} we check the consistency between Pythia8 simulations and the theoretical predictions, only including the $u$-quark contribution.
+Eq.~(\ref{eq:unpolarized}) is evaluated at the next-to-leading logarithmic accuracy, with non-global logarithms included~\cite{Liu:2018trl, Arratia:2020nxw,Liu:2020dct,Becher:2015hka,Chien:2019gyf}.
+We parameterize the $u$-quark TMD following Ref.~\cite{Arratia:2020nxw}.
+In Fig.~\ref{fig:u-jet}, we see good agreement between simulation and theory for the normalized $q_T$-distribution.

-Next we turn to $q_T$-distribution in different jet charge bins.
+Next, we study the $q_T$-distribution in different jet charge bins.
 The jet charges are constructed using Eq.~(\ref{eq:jetcharge}) with $\kappa=0.3$ and only including charged pions in the sum over hadrons.
-Thus, if a jet contains no charged pions its charge vanishes.
-We denote the jet charge by $Q_J$ and divide the data into three jet charge bins.
-The negative (``$-$") bin with $Q_J \le- 0.25$, the neutral bin (``$0$") with $|Q_J| < 0.25$, and the positive bin (``$+$") with $Q_J \ge 0.25$.
+Thus, if a jet contains no charged pions, its charge vanishes.
+We divide the data into three jet charge bins, the negative (``$-$") bin with $Q_\kappa \le- 0.25$, the neutral bin (``$0$") with $|Q_\kappa| < 0.25$, and the positive bin (``$+$") with $Q_\kappa \ge 0.25$.
+This jet charge bin choice is motivated by our finding that the $d$-quark jet charge distribution peaks around $Q_\kappa \sim -0.25$.
+See similar observation in Refs.~\cite{Waalewijn:2012sv,Krohn:2012fg}.

-The lower panel of Fig.~\ref{fig:u-jet} shows the jet charge bin fractions $r^{\pm,0}_u \equiv \langle ( Q^u_\kappa )^0 \rangle_{\pm,0}$ for the $u$-quark jets as a function of $q_T$.
-These bin fractions were determined from Pythia simulations and are found to be independent of $q_T$.
+The lower panel of Fig.~\ref{fig:u-jet} shows the jet charge bin fractions $r_{u,\pm,0}$ for the $u$-quark jets as a function of $q_T$.
+These bin fractions were determined from Pythia and are found to be independent of $q_T$.
 This agrees with the universality as expected from our factorization theorem.
-In Tab.~\ref{tab:charge-bin-fraction}, we summarize the $r_i^{\pm,0}$ values, including other quark flavors.
+In Tab.~\ref{tab:charge-bin-fraction}, we summarize the $r_{i,\pm,0}$ values, including other quark flavors.